microchip-pic-avr-examples/avr64dd32-getting-started-with-usart-mplabx-mcc/README.md

 ## Operation

-To program the Curiosity Nano board with this MPLAB® X project, follow the steps provided in the [How to Program the Curiosity Nano Board](#how-to-program-the-curiosity-nano-board) chapter.<br><br>
+To program the Curiosity Nano board with this MPLAB X project, follow the steps provided in the [How to Program the Curiosity Nano Board](#how-to-program-the-curiosity-nano-board) chapter.<br><br>

 ## 1. Receive Control Commands

 This project shows how to use USART to implement a command-line interface.
 This way, the microcontroller can receive control commands via USART.
-It is convenient to use the line terminator `\n\r` as a command delimiter so that USART will read complete lines.
+It is recommended to use the line terminator `\n\r` as a command delimiter for the USART to read complete lines.
 The application can decode:

 - the `ON` command, and it will turn on the LED and reply with `OK, LED ON.\n\r`
 - the `OFF` command, and it will turn off the LED and reply with `OK, LED OFF.\n\r`